On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Regularity of IMCF in Asymptotically Locally Hyperbolic -Manifolds

 \section{Regularity of IMCF in Asymptotically Locally Hyperbolic $3$-Manifolds}

-Lee-Neves \cite[Section 3]{LN13} proved that the weak solutions to IMCF exist for all time in $n$-dimensional ALH manifolds for $C^{2}$ initial data $\Sigma_{0}$.
+Lee-Neves \cite[Section 3]{LN13} proved that the weak solutions to IMCF exist for all time in $n$-dimensional ALH\footnote{In this section, the static potential $V$ plays no role.} manifolds for $C^{2}$ initial data $\Sigma_{0}$.
 A consequence of their construction is that $\Sigma_t$ lies in the exterior region for sufficiently large $t$ and

 on $\Sigma_t$ for some positive constants $c_1$ and $c_2$.
 All the estimates in this section will depend on $c_1$ and $c_2$.

 The goal of this section is to show that weak solutions in 3-dimensional ALH manifold eventually become smooth.
 This is proved in Shi-Zhu \cite{SZ21} when $(\widehat\Sigma,\widehat g)$ is the unit sphere $S^2$ under stronger decay conditions for $q$.